 Fixed Income investors face different risks, as described in the section "Principle risks and uncertainties".
-Goldman Sachs Euro Obligatie Fonds (NL) invests primarily in a diversified portfolio of high-quality bonds denominated in euros (with a rating of AAA to BBB-).
+Goldman Sachs Global Obligatie Fonds (NL) invests primarily in a diversified portfolio of bonds denominated in currencies of countries with investment-grade credit ratings.
+The Sub-fund only invests in bonds with a credit rating of BBB- or higher.
 By ensuring a good diversification in these bonds, we aim to achieve an optimal relationship between the expected return and the expected risks.
 Assessing risks and setting up the portfolio to these circumstances are an integral part of our investment process.
 By diversifying the portfolio, we reduce high concentration risks.
-We aim to make optimal use of the valuation differences between different countries, different issuers and different maturities.
+We aim to make optimal use of the valuation differences between different currencies, different countries, different issuers and different maturities.
+As the Sub-fund is invested in bond markets around the globe, currency risk is an important part of the total risk profile.